mlsc-apps/frontend-si/README.md

 There is a working nodejs/express example here: https://github.com/mlsc-apps/frontend-si-example

+Css

+You can pass css information same as any other data.
+Good practise would be to add css parameter inside data object for all style related information.
+If you pass a style to render to use make sure to add a css link in the header section of the template where the css class is defined.

 Writing your own renderer

 1. Create a folder with renderer name under special folder renderers.